VaishnaviMariappan/Experiment-3--Implementation-of-MLP-with-Backpropagation/README.md

 ## ALGORITHM:

-1.Import the necessary libraries of python.
+1. Import the necessary libraries of python.

 2. After that, create a list of attribute names in the dataset and use it in a call to the read_csv() function of the pandas library along with the name of the CSV file containing the dataset.